Change passwordForgotten password Edit personal details

 While students can request to meet with a practitioner they have previously worked with, there may be occasions when we are not able to facilitate this.
 In these cases, we will allocate you a practitioner based on the information you have provided which best suits your needs.

-If you are interested in accessing our therapy and mental health services please click on the tabs below for more information and then complete our online self-referral form.
+If you are interested in accessing our mental health and wellbeing services, please click on the links at the top of the page for more information and then complete the Care report, selecting 'mental health and wellbeing' as the support you are looking for.

 If you have any difficulties with completing the online form, please email us at wellbeing@solent.ac.uk (letting us know you are not able to complete the form) so we can provide assistance with this.